 To become a marine surveyor, you need to study a qualification in marine surveying.

-The Diploma of Maritime Operations (Marine Surveying) is offered by the Australasian Institute of Marine Surveyors.
-This is the only course in marine surveying available in Australia.
+The International Diploma of Commercial Marine Surveying and the Advanced Diploma of Commercial Marine Surveying are offered by the Australasian Institute of Marine Surveyors.
+These are the only courses in marine surveying available in Australia.

-The course is delivered online.
+The courses are delivered online.
 However, there are practical components that require access to a vessel between seven and 35 metres in length.

 Contact the Australasian Institute of Marine Surveyors for more information.

 To work as a marine surveyor in Western Australia, you will need to apply for surveyor accreditation with the Australian Maritime Safety Authority (AMSA).